Daijishou/Daijishou-SDK/docs/runtimes_and_apis.md

 -- | --
 `all` | This wil enable every permissions.
 Very dangerous, please be responsible.
 `debug` | Enable debug features.
 Very dangerous, please be responsible.
-`identification` | Allow the extension to get identification info of Daijishou.
+`system` | Allow the extension to get system and identification info of Daijishou.
 `library` | Allow access to Daijishou library that manage items and media.
 `retro_achievements` | Enable daijishou Retro Achievements APIs.
 `files` | Enable direct file access.